 What Do Startups Need to Know About Data Privacy Law?

-data privacyIt’s hard to imagine a startup that does not collect some form of sensitive information in digital form, and the collection, use, and disclosure of such information is regulated under federal, state, and even international laws.
+It’s hard to imagine a startup that does not collect some form of sensitive information in digital form, and the collection, use, and disclosure of such information is regulated under federal, state, and even international laws.
 The purpose of this post is to outline the legal framework that creates your obligations to safeguard customer data and the consequences of failing to comply with these laws.
-Startup founders that understand their legal obligations and make the investment to comply with them can reduce the likelihood of liability and ultimately compete more effectively by earning a reputation for protecting their customers.
+Startup founders who understand their legal obligations and make the investment to comply with them can reduce the likelihood of liability and ultimately compete more effectively by earning a reputation for protecting their customers.

 Federal Laws Governing Data Privacy

-Currently, the legal framework for data privacy consists of a patchwork of state and federal laws and regulations and industry standards that govern the collection, use, and disclosure of private information.
+Currently, the legal framework for data privacy consists of a patchwork of state and federal laws, regulations, and industry standards that govern the collection, use, and disclosure of private information.
 Unlike other countries, the United States has not adopted a comprehensive regulatory regime prescribing the exact activities the government deems permissible.
 Rather, US law has relied mostly on private litigation and government enforcement actions under laws that predated the modern digital era.
 Notable exceptions where US lawmakers have adopted specific rules and privacy restrictions are where companies collect financial or medical data.

 Somewhat surprisingly, the primary mechanism for regulating data privacy in the US is under the Federal Trade Commission Act (FTC Act), which prohibits unfair and deceptive business practices.
-While the FTC Act was not originally aimed at data privacy, the Federal Trade Commission (FTC) has successfully argued in federal court that its claims against companies for weak cybersecurity measures properly falls within the FTC Act’s prohibition against unfair business practices.
+While the FTC Act was not originally aimed at data privacy, the Federal Trade Commission (FTC) has successfully argued in federal court that its claims against companies for weak cybersecurity measures properly fall within the FTC Act’s prohibition against unfair business practices.
 Although the FTC does not require companies to have a stated privacy policy on their website (discussed in the next section below), the FTC has taken the position that companies that do not comply with their existing privacy policy are engaging in deceptive business practices, which is also prohibited by the FTC Act.
 In addition to bringing enforcement actions against companies who fail to provide appropriate and reasonable protections for sensitive customer data, the FTC also issues practical tips and guidelines that are not legally binding but outline best practices on a variety of privacy issues that companies should consider implementing.

-Unless a company operates its business solely in a single state and has no out of state customers, it will be subject to the FTC’s consumer protection rules.
+Unless a company operates its business solely in a single state and has no out-of-state customers, it will be subject to the FTC’s consumer protection rules.
 Additionally, there are a number of federal statutes that apply to specific business activities that implicate data privacy issues.
 Some examples include:

 • The Telephone Consumer Protection Act (TCPA) applies to marketing activities via telephone calls and text messaging and regulates the use and collection of telephone numbers for commercial calls and messages.
 Litigation under the TCPA is on the rise, so if you are calling or text messaging consumers, you must obtain their express written consent and give them an opportunity to opt out from receiving messages.

-• The Electronic Communications Privacy Act (ECPA) governs improper access, interception, or disclosure of a wide range of electronic communications (e.g. email).
+• The Electronic Communications Privacy Act (ECPA) governs improper access, interception, or disclosure of a wide range of electronic communications (e.g., email).
 You will want to pay particular attention to the ECPA if you are monitoring your employees’ electronic communications.

-• The Computer Fraud and Abuse Act (CFAA) forbids computer hacking and tampering, and criminalizes certain acts of unauthorized access to government computers and other protected computers.
+• The Computer Fraud and Abuse Act (CFAA) forbids computer hacking and tampering and criminalizes certain acts of unauthorized access to government computers and other protected computers.

-• The Children’s Online Privacy Protection Act (COPPA) strictly regulates companies that have websites for kids (or knowingly collects information from kids) and gives parents control over what information the company collects.
+• The Children’s Online Privacy Protection Act (COPPA) strictly regulates companies that have websites for kids (or knowingly collect information from kids) and gives parents control over what information the company collects.
 The FTC has published a helpful guide for complying with COPPA.

 • The Fair Credit Reporting Act (FCRA) regulates how businesses like credit reporting agencies can use and disclose credit reports, credit card numbers, and other information.
 If you take an adverse action (e.g. refuse a loan, refuse to hire) based on a credit report provided under the FCRA, you must disclose certain information about that report to the consumer.

 In addition, US law takes a much more detailed approach when it comes to protecting consumers’ financial and medical information.
-If you are operating in these industries, you will need to comply with a number of additional laws and prohibitions including:
+If you are operating in these industries, you will need to comply with a number of additional laws and prohibitions, including:

 • The Gramm-Leach-Bliley Act (GLBA) governs financial institutions such as banks, insurance companies, securities firms, and other companies that receive customers’ nonpublic financial information in connection with the offering of financial products or services